 This inner wisdom is called intuition and its role is to warn us of impending danger and help us make reasonable decisions.
-It is something that pushes us to perceive truths and lies and protects us from all sorts of pitfalls, acting as a navigator (some argue that it is the voice of our guardian angel).
+It is something that pushes us to perceive truths and lies and protects us from all sorts of pitfalls, helping us better navigate life (some argue that it is the voice of our guardian angel).

-If you happen to do a completely spontaneous choice, do not try to test the logic, but check how you feel: The right choice causes a feeling of joy and relief, while a wrong one causes tightness.
+There are two ways that might help you understand if the inspiration you have is intuition or some kind of impulse.
+If you happen to make a completely spontaneous decision, do not try to rely on your logical thinking.
+Instead, pay attention to how you feel.
+The right choice causes a feeling of joy and relief while the wrong one causes tightness.

 Intuition = power

 As Amitai Shenhav, who took part in the research, stated, being able to make quick, intuitive decisions can give you great power in everyday life.
 And the brain’s ability to ignore all available (logical) data in order to provide an automatic, intuitive response is excellent.
 How does the brain do it?
 Science does not know yet.
 However, as Einstein said:

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.